Letting Help In

 “Mac also had pain and needed medication to sleep,” Amy adds, “but even with that, he didn’t sleep very well.”
 Neither did his parents.
 “By the time Mac had been home from the hospital two or three months, I was exhausted,” Amy recalls.
 “I’d quit my job as an attorney to take care of him.
 Because of the worry of infections, we were pretty isolated.”

 Julie can relate to the challenges.
 “David was born with Down syndrome and significant medical issues,” she says, recalling the 1996 birth of her second child.
-“By the time Letting Help In he was six months, he’d had two open heart surgeries and had received a tracheotomy and was vented, which required constant oxygen.
+“By the time he was six months, he’d had two open heart surgeries and had received a tracheotomy and was vented, which required constant oxygen.
 He also had a pacemaker and a feeding tube.
 He had significant medical complications that required near–hospital-level care.”

 For six months, the Hertzogs managed David’s care on their own.
 The toll on the family, however, was high.
 David didn’t sleep well, so Julie and her husband alternated nights sitting up with him.
 That schedule, plus the fact that they both worked and were also raising a 2-year-old daughter, was too much.
 They were exhausted.
 And they were isolated.
 “We had no interaction with friends,” Julie recalls.
 “It was too complex for family members to help.
 Plus, they were scared.”